logo

 Avoid using bedding if it is also offered as a feed source.
 For example, if you feed roughage of straw or hay, also using this as a bedding may mean that the calves are more inclined to nibble at the bedding, which increases risk of disease.

-Access to water and feed
+Water and feed

-After calves drink, they like to eat.
+After calves' drink, they like to eat.
 Multiple calves should be able to eat at once.
 Position your feed so that it is easily visible and accessible to all calves at the same time.

 Enrichment

+Enrichment items should serve a specific behavioural purpose rather than simply providing novelty.
+The goal is to allow calves to express natural behaviours that contribute to their physical and psychological development.
 Toys can provide opportunities for play and decrease the likelihood of nibbling on other calves or sucking navels.
 We have seen some great kiwi ingenuity over the past few years of farmers providing novelty items for their calves including:

 Shelter

-Housing for calves is more than just calf pens and it is important to think about once calves are out in the paddock.
+Housing for calves is more than just calf pens, and it is important to think about once calves are out in the paddock.
 As we predominantly calve during spring, outdoor conditions are not always optimal when we get calves outside.

 Optimal calf temperature sits between 15-25°C, so the likelihood of dropping below these temperatures over spring is quite high.
 Once calves are in cold or wet weather, the level of energy required for maintenance and warmth increases, reducing the amount of energy available for growth.
 Providing shelter for the calves will help minimise the amount of time that the calves are exposed to cold or wet conditions, making it more comfortable for them and helping to increase their ability to grow.